The Russians Are Coming the Russians Are Coming: Plot

 Walt is recaptured by the Russians in the telephone exchange.
 After subduing Mrs. Foss, tying her and Walt together and disabling the island's telephone switchboard, seven Russians appropriate civilian clothes from a dry cleaner's, steal a cabin cruiser, and head back to the submarine.
-Back at the Whittaker house, Alexei and Alison talk, kiss, and fall in love.
-At the telephone exchange, Walt and Mrs. Foss, bound together and gagged, laboriously (and comically) make good their escape from the office.
+Back at the Whittaker house, Alexei and Alison talk, and eventually kiss.
+At the telephone exchange, Walt and Mrs. Foss, bound together and gagged, escape from the office.
 They are eventually discovered by Elspeth and Pete, who untie them.
 They return to their house where Walt shoots at and almost kills Rozanov, who reached there ahead of them.
 With the misunderstandings cleared up, the Whittakers, Rozanov, and Alexei decide to head into town together to explain to everyone what has been going on.

 As the tide rises, the sub floats off the sandbar.
 The Sprut proceeds on the surface to the island's main harbor to recover the landing party.
 Chief Mattocks, having investigated and debunked the rumor of an airborne assault, returns to town with the unorganized militia.
 With Rozanov acting as interpreter, the Russian captain threatens to open fire on the town unless the seven missing sailors are returned to him; his crew faces upwards of a hundred townspeople armed with everything from .22 caliber rifles and 12 gauge shotguns to military surplus battle rifles.
 Two small boys climb up to the church steeple to see better.
 One slips and falls but his belt catches on a gutter, leaving him hanging 40 feet up in the air.
-The American islanders and the Russian submariners spontaneously join forces to rescue him by forming a human pyramid.
+The American islanders and the Russian submariners join forces to rescue him by forming a human pyramid.

 Peace is established between the two groups.
 In the meantime, however, Hawkins has contacted the Air Force by radio.
 In a joint decision, the submarine leaves the harbor with villagers in small craft protecting it.
 Alexei says goodbye to Alison.
 The stolen cabin cruiser with the missing Russians meets the sub, which they board before two Air Force jets arrive.
 The jets break off after seeing the escorting flotilla of civilian boats.
 The Sprut is free to proceed to deep water and safety.